imartemy1524/ton-social/README.md

 What is it, a fully decentralized social network?
 It is a social network that is not controlled by any single entity, but by the blockchain.

-This projects contains implementation of a social network on the TON blockchain, and **all** data about users/posts/comments/likes stored and managed **directly** by smart contract, written in tact language.
+This projects contains implementation of a social network on the TON blockchain, where **all** data about users/posts/comments/likes stored and managed **directly** by smart contract, written in tact language.

 ### Conception